 Thus, good issue-tracking software should be able to track and manage requests from multiple channels.
 Nowadays, phone and email are the two biggest support channels, closely followed by live chat.
 Despite their popularity, social media networks are still behind the communication above lines, though they will surely grow shortly.

-Service desk software such as InvGate Service Desk supports various communication channels and merges them into one clean, ordered line of tickets, allowing companies to have a much more significant impact on customer satisfaction.
+Service desk software such as InvGate Service Management supports various communication channels and merges them into one clean, ordered line of tickets, allowing companies to have a much more significant impact on customer satisfaction.

 2. Multilingual support